haushouse/bento/_works/battleCaster.md

 {% include caption.html sideBySide=true url="/assets/images/bc_phone4.png" description="Mobile in-game.<br> The last component of the card we changed was the element symbols.
 The original symbols were more artistry rendered but did not scale well when smaller than 32px.
 Therefore a team member came up with a simpler flatter, more scalable symbol." %}

+{% include caption.html sideBySide=true url="/assets/images/bc_phone6.png" description="Mobile in-game drop-down.<br> The last component of the card we changed was the element symbols.
+The original symbols were more artistry rendered but did not scale well when smaller than 32px.
+Therefore a team member came up with a simpler flatter, more scalable symbol." %}

 We used transparency and light to make the interface look more open and indicate information.
 To make sure that text would still be readable even on a light background we used subtle drop shadows and a slight blur effect along with a generous text-shadow.

 ## Cards